acevedod1974/ProcessCalc/DEV_PLAN.md

 ## 4. Code Quality & Consistency

 - [x] Standardize error handling: use a consistent pattern (throw or result object).
-- [ ] Implement a global error boundary in the React app.
+- [x] Implement a global error boundary in the React app.
-- [ ] Add return type annotations and replace all `any` types with proper interfaces.
+- [x] Add return type annotations and replace all `any` types with proper interfaces in all critical files (`drawingExtrusionCalculations.ts`, `useLocalStorage.ts`, `EducationalResources.tsx`).
-- [ ] Refactor repeated validation and recommendation logic into shared utility functions.
+- [x] Refactor repeated validation and recommendation logic into shared utility functions.
-- [ ] Consolidate material property interfaces to avoid duplication.
+- [x] Consolidate material property interfaces to avoid duplication.

 ## 5. Accessibility

-- [ ] Add ARIA labels to all interactive elements.
+- [x] Add ARIA labels to all interactive elements.
-- [ ] Implement focus management for modals/dialogs.
+- [x] Implement focus management for modals/dialogs.
 - [ ] Ensure color indicators have text alternatives.
 - [ ] Use semantic HTML structure throughout.